 6.1.
 Standing Committees

-Standing Committees shall include Nominating, Screening, Ethics, Finance, Tellers, and Executive Director.
-In addition, the standing committees of the Institute may include, without limitation, committees on Honors and Awards, Membership, Annual Meetings, Bylaws, Academic Education, Continuing Education, Governmental Affairs, Publications, and Member Services.
+Standing Committees shall include Nominating, Screening, Ethics, Executive Director’s, and Finance.
+In addition, the standing committees of the Institute may include, without limitation, committees on Honors and Awards, Membership, Annual Meetings, Bylaws, Academic Education, Continuing Professional Development (CPD), Governmental Affairs, Publications, and Member Services.
 Members of the Screening Committees and the chairmen of other committees must be Certified Professional Geologists.
 Standing Committees provide a continuing study of problems, perform work required by the Executive Committee, and inform and advise the Executive Committee of developments in their subject areas.
 The Chairman of each standing committee shall report to the Executive Committee at the annual meeting or at any time designated by the Executive Committee.